My Writing Routine

 In my latest book, the story is written in alternate chapters, from two different perspectives.
 As such I’ve found myself needing to plan in order to make sure I am moving the story forwards without repeating myself or losing part of the plot.

 Not only is this book unique to me due to the circumstances I find myself writing it in, but also because it’s the first book I’ve written that I know will go straight to an agent for review.

 Being agented makes a lot of difference to a writer.
-For one thing I have a rough idea of a deadline, and someone waiting to read the pages I’ve got – and not just out of politeness or as a favour!
-But having those deadlines/expectations motivates me to keep writing, so I’ve found myself being fairly productive during lockdown.
+For one thing, I have a rough idea of a deadline, and someone waiting to read the pages I’ve got – and not just out of politeness or as a favour!
+But having those deadlines/expectations motivates me to keep writing, so I’ve found myself being fairly productive during the lockdown.

 Life lesson: if you ever want to get something done give yourself a genuine deadline.

 I’m under no impression that my writing routine will remain the way it currently is forever.
 For one thing, I hope we get out of lockdown in the near future and I can return to traipsing about cafes in London and writing snippets and short stories in between.